 UTM stands for Urchin Tracking Module, they are parameters added to your URL.

-In essence UTM parameters are an advanced tracking option that keeps you on top of which marketing campaigns are driving the most traffic, highest engagement and best eCommerce stats.
+In essence UTM parameters are an advanced tracking option that keeps you on top of which marketing campaigns are driving the most traffic, highest engagement and best eCommerce stats in Google Ads, Facebook, Microsoft Ads and more.
 So a very important tool for anyone running any kind of link campaign.

 UTM parameters help make your data more accessible and useful.
 They provide extremely valuable insights about your traffic so it is worth investing some time to really learn how to set them up correctly.
 Once you know how to harvest the behavioural data they provide you can use them to increase sales and conversions.